NeuroWinter/neurowinter.github.io/_posts/2021-11-21-starred-expressions.md

 ---
 layout: post
 category: python
+title: "Python 3's Starred Expressions: Unpacking and Performance Insights"
-title: "Quick look at Python 3's Stared Expressions"
+heading: "Quick look at Python 3's Starred Expressions"
 description: A very quick look at Python 3's "Stared Expression" also called "Extended Iterable Unpacking"
 ---
 A starred expression is when you add a "*" in front of a variable.
 It can also